belac9001/Cipher/README.md

 # Local Development
 Pretty straightforward, just clone repository and run server with ```mvn spring-boot:run```.

-Be sure to create log.txt and change filepath in CipherLogger.java
+Be sure to create log.txt in same directory as server

 Requires Java 13+